griquelme/tidyms2/README.md

 TidyMS2 is an upgraded version from [TidyMS](https://github.com/griquelme/tidyms), built from scratch and designed to work with Python latest practices.

-TidyMS offers a highly customizable framework for processing mass spectrometry datasets:
+TidyMS2 offers a highly customizable framework for processing mass spectrometry datasets:

 **For processing MS datasets:**

 - tools for processing LC-MS datasets: build pipelines to define how to process your data and TidyMS manages the rest.
-- utilities for working with chemical entities: formulas, formulas generators and formula scorers.
+- optimized for scalability: efficiently processes datasets with thousands of samples while maintaining a minimal memory footprint.
 - test your pipelines with dataset simulation utilities
 - data persistence for intermediate data and results
 - result visualization